LiDamon/mip-sdk-net-wrapper/README.md

 The code presented here is still a work-in-progress.

 **This SDK is currently in public preview, and will likely change before the final release.**

+**Note:** This .NET wrapper is presented for learning purposes only and is not an official Microsoft release.